top of page

 Some parents are so laid back that you wonder if their kids even know they exist.
 They give their kids inappropriate amounts of freedom for their age.
 Sometimes this results in kids developing a surprising amount of independence and resilience because they've had to figure things out for themselves.
 However, in some families, it is tantamount to neglect.

-Kids thrive in freedom to play and explore on their own, but rules and boundaries give them a sense of safety that is necessary to experience that freedom.
+A Parenting approach where Kids thrive in the freedom to play and explore on their own is the perfect balance.
+However, rules and boundaries also give kids a sense of safety that is necessary to experience that freedom.
 Developing a proper sense of self and relating well to others requires caring adults who nurture and guide by giving appropriate structure.

-Ask yourself: "Can my kids rely on me to give them the guidance and structure that they need for this time in their lives?"
+Ask yourself: “How is my parenting style?”
+"Can my kids rely on me to give them the guidance and structure that they need for this time in their lives?"

 Grabbing the Board - Too Close

 One of the problems that I often face when surfing is not letting go of the board and "popping up" when the wave begins to propel me.
 Standing up at the right time is tricky and so, hanging on too long and riding the board in on my stomach is tempting.
-The same is true in parenting.
+The same is true in any parenting approach.

-We love our kids so much and when they first arrive we can't stop kissing, cuddling, and snuggling them, and all of that physical bonding is so good for their development and attachment with us.
-However, when we become so attached to our kids that we can't let go, we sacrifice their independence for our security.
+We love our kids so much and when they first arrive we can't stop kissing, cuddling, and snuggling them, and all of that physical bonding is so good for their development, and attachment with us.
+However, when we parent our kids to the extent of getting so attached that we can't let go, we sacrifice their independence for our security.
 At some point, we have to allow them to experience the world without us.

 And that is so beautiful and terrifying to experience.
 It shakes you to the core to see your most beloved leave your side and enter the great unknown of life without you.